Matthew-Taber/ss-docs/secret-import-and-export/automatic-secret-export/index.md

 Those unique to automatic exports:

 - **Enabled**: Whether the feature is enabled.

 - **Last Exported:** The last time an automatic export successfully ran.

+- **Export Path:** The path the export archives are saved to.

+  > **Note:** On-premises Secret Server customers must have write permissions to the directory.

 - **Export User:** The user the secret export runs as.
 Thus, only secrets this user has access to can be exported.
 This setting is updated automatically to the last user who saved automatic export conﬁguration changes.

 - **Frequency (Days):** Number of days between automatic exports.

 Those in common with the secret export tool: